kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_cluster.md

     To configure a balancer service for DMZ App2, duplicate this block of configuration elements and substitute App2 and app2 in the name and accept elements.

     The `tcp.bind` element in the `accept-options` binds the public URI in the accept element to the local IP address of the cluster member.
 Because `tcp.bind` contains the local IP address of that cluster member, it allows the accept URIs in the balancer service to be identical on every cluster member.
-For more information, see [protocol.bind] (../admin-reference/r_configure_gateway_service.md#protocolbind) and [Set Up Kaazing WebSocket Gateway as a Load Balancer](../high-availability/p_high_availability_loadbalance.md).
+For more information, see [_protocol_.bind] (../admin-reference/r_configure_gateway_service.md#protocolbind) and [Set Up Kaazing WebSocket Gateway as a Load Balancer](../high-availability/p_high_availability_loadbalance.md).

 -   On the DMZ Gateway, add a balance element for each service, specifying the URI accepted by the balancer service.
 Clients then use these URIs to connect to the service.